 However, Prop.
-19 could also put financial pressure on some low-income, high-wealth families seeking to transfer property to future generations in highly gentrified areas.
+19 could also put financial pressure on some low-income but high-wealth families seeking to transfer property to future generations in highly gentrified areas.
 A family home that was purchased in the 1970s in a low-income neighborhood by a low-income household would likely have a very low assessed value.
 But if that neighborhood has undergone significant gentrification, then the current value could be significantly higher than the original value, potentially beyond the million-dollar threshold, which would trigger an additional tax assessment that might be beyond the next generation’s ability to pay.

 - Prop.
 19 would eliminate a loophole that has allowed the children and grandchildren of original property owners to avoid paying market-value taxes on a property that is not their primary residence.
 It would also require those heirs to pay increased property taxes on a home worth more than a million dollars above the assessed valuation even if the home is their primary residence.
 This promotes fairness in the tax system.

 - The measure might encourage some empty nesters to sell their large family homes in favor of smaller homes, thereby freeing up homes for larger families and potentially easing housing pressures in some areas of the state.